kura-labs-org/K8s_ASGMT/README.md

 # K8s assignment

-### Below, we have the goals for this assignment.
-See the [K8s-doc.md](https://github.com/ibrahima1289/K8s-assignment/blob/main/K8s-doc.md) document for a detailed documentation.
-### For this assignment, we used a Python Flask app called [calculator](https://github.com/ibrahima1289/calculator).
+### For this assignment, we used a Python Flask app called [calculator](https://github.com/ibrahima1289/calculator) to deploy.

 ## Goal